Purana tigrina

-Purana tigrina is a species of cicada found in Southeast Asia.
+Purana tigrina is the type species of cicadas in its genus and is found in Southeast Asia.
 It was described from Malabar, South India.
 It is a common species in the Malayan Peninsula and on Bunguran Island in the South China Sea.

 The body length of a male is 22.5–29 mm and that of the female somewhat less at 18–23 mm.
 They have a greenish-ochraceous head and thorax, and brownish-ochraceous abdomen.
 The head and thorax are marked in black.